lermana/2016_fordham_python_seminar/README.md

-Hi!
-Welcome to the landing page for Fordham University's Python Seminar!!
+Welcome to the landing page for Fordham University's Python Seminar.